CollepardoLab/Shimazoe_2026/README.md

 For compiling the chromatin multiscale model, please follow the instructions in https://github.com/CollepardoLab/CollepardoLab_Chromatin_Model/tree/plugin-dev

 ## Usage
 The files needed to run a typical simulation from the paper are in the demo folder.
+For the simulations of 108 nucleosome fibers, check the demo_108 folder.
 Please download the whole folder, and run using at least 16 cores, for example:

 mpirun -np 16 ./lmp -in run.in